Día de Reconocimiento

 Begin the celebration of your commencement with your classmates and extended LMU family at Día de Reconocimiento.
 Don't miss this LMU Latino tradition or your cultural graduation sash!

 LMU Faculty and Staff: We invite you to join us in celebration the accomplishments of our Latino student graduates.
-If you plan on attending, please RSVP here.
+Registration currently closed.
+Check back for updates.

 For Frequently Asked Questions please scroll below.